Some RPM packages are difficult to install into a Container. This can be a big problem, especially when building a bootc image..

 Getting bootc initially installed is a little different since it needs an ostree based OS.
 You could install a bootc image into any running Linux host, but I’ve been playing with Fedora CoreOS and using Ignition/Butane to configure Fedora CoreOS.
 So let’s use Fedora CoreOS on the host for bootstrapping bootc.

 bootc has the potential to be groundbreaking (for Enterprise server Linux).
-A scalable and immutable OS for servers.
-(Although I like the term Atomic better).
+A scalable and Atomic OS for servers.